ple7/machine_learning_student_projects/README.md

-This repositories contains machine learning projects from various courses that I have taken.
+This repository contains machine learning projects from various courses that I have taken.